 The kicker was that I started having back pain shortly before leaving for Spain and by the time I landed I could barely walk.
 My first priority was to get social and medical insurance.
 With a cane in hand, I hobbled painfully from one government building to another with different types of forms all in a language I could not understand.
 I stood in line-ups early in the morning, paid money and then more money, only having to return to the buildings I had come from to present more forms in order to fill out additional forms.
-It was a confounding maze of bureaucracy.
+Life in Spain was a confounding maze of bureaucracy.

-I was half way through the process when after paying cash for an MRI (which was surprisingly reasonable) was made aware of my dire situation and adamantly told that I needed surgery.
+I was halfway through the process when after paying cash for an MRI (which was surprisingly reasonable) was made aware of my dire situation and adamantly told that I needed surgery.
 I had three herniated disks that were pushing on my spinal nerves.
 I had lost nerve function and the pain and electrical currents shooting up and down my legs were becoming more than I could bear.
 I realized that my situation was not going to resolve itself, which, being no stranger to back pain had been something I was convinced would be the case.

-I had only been in Spain for a couple of months and still had medical insurance in Canada.
+I had only been living in Spain for a couple of months and still had medical insurance in Canada.
 So I flew to Canada on a wing and a prayer for surgery.
 My friend picked me up at the airport and we drove directly to the emergency of Sunnybrook Hospital in Toronto.
 After being told that this is not how the system works (something of which I was painfully aware) we were made to wait for 24 hours before being told they would operate on me the next day.